What is Lean Coffee?

 I have some written examples here:

-Jim Benson has also shared with me how he runs a day-long conference where he:
+Jim Benson has also shared with me how he runs a day-long conference (called Kaizen Camp) where he:

 - Asks participants to come up with themes (much like in an Open Space format).